johnkeru/tatsys/README.md

 - **dotenv**: Loads environment variables from a `.env` file into `process.env`.
 - **cors**: Enables Cross-Origin Resource Sharing.
 - **cookie-parser**: Parses cookies attached to client requests.
+- **jsonwebtoken (JWT)**: Used to securely transmit information between the server and client as JSON objects, typically for authentication and authorization purposes.

 ### Getting Started